async-library/react-async/README.md

   </a>
 </p>

-React component for declarative promise resolution and data fetching.
+React component and hook for declarative promise resolution and data fetching.
 Leverages the Render Props pattern and Hooks for ultimate flexibility as well as the new Context API for ease of use.
 Makes it easy to handle loading and error states, without assumptions about the shape of your data or the type of request.

 - Zero dependencies
 - Works with any (native) Promise and the Fetch API